DarrCoh/ISS-Window/README.md

  ## Upcoming Features

- - Bring your device to life with the live audio conversation between Earth and the ISS astronaut !
+ - Bring your device to life, you will be able to listen to live conversations between Earth and the ISS astronauts !
  - Blinking leds when the ISS pass above your location !
  - Multiple background style and size for a better fit with your screen !
- - More features coming
+ - More features coming soon...

 ---